-Event management involves creating and developing large-scale events which might include conferences, conventions, concerts, trade shows, festivals, and ceremonies.
-Event management involves identifying the target audience, formulating the event concept, planning the overall logistics of the event and conducting project management of the event as a whole.
-This might include managing the teams of people responsible for each function, the budget, and overseeing the execution of the event.
-Event managers also supervise the services of all outside vendors and professionals, which includes event planners.
+Additional duties might include managing the budget and the teams of people responsible for each function, as well as overseeing the execution of the event.
+Event managers also supervise the services of all outside vendors and professionals, including event planners.

 Specific responsibilities of an event manager might include: